Educational Food Concepts

 Discover Your Greatest Self is proud to be able to give its clients and community members FREE Healthy Handouts: Great Resources for Learning, tools.
 These handouts cover vitamins and minerals and other topics of interest.
 Please the PDF to view all currently downloadable handouts.

 Although most people think it is a great idea to read any old blog or handout in regards to health, there is a system in place to correctly educate people who seek advice for their health concerns.
 The government does not require people to list resources of where they retrieved their information.
 These bloggers or writers are sometimes voicing their personal opinions or beliefs, and sometimes they voice their personal experiences.
 Thus, these personal opinions or belief systems lead people in the wrong direction.

 Practitioners in the health field receive education through schooling governed by federal laws.
 This enables practitioners to successfully educate their clients and patients during private practice and clinical health visits.
 Part of their education is to reference their information.
 They are taught this because the health field is built on evidence-based practice.
 No one individual should get advice from anyone who is not board certified or licensed in their state.
-Unfortunately, most bloggers still write regardless of licensing requirements.
+Unfortunately, most bloggers still write health articles regardless of licensing requirements.

 Do i have to cite sources in a blog post?

 Explaining one's health to them is always a case-by-case basis because every person in the world has their own bio-individual fingerprint, and what works for one blogger/writer may not work for that reader.
 Therefore when it comes to health, it is important that people writing or blogging write about facts.

 Educating people with facts is important so these people can get the appropriate care that is needed for their current health concerns.
 This way they are not misleading.
 Health professional bloggers and writers have a duty, an oath they made, to provide health care governed by the federal and state laws they reside in; and that is assessing properly and staying within their scope of practice.